Topological defects in lattice models and affine Temperley-Lieb algebra: The affine TL algebra and its center

 which fixes the eigenvalue of $Y = \delta + \delta^{-1}$, or $ \bar{Y} = \mu + \mu^{-1}$, respectively, and the superscript $o/u$ refers here to the central element being fixed: the one with a horizontal line going \textsl{over} ($Y$) or \textsl{under} ($\bar{Y}$) all others.

-We conclude this section with a description of the structure of these modules at generic $\q$.
-Based on the results~\cite{GL}, we observe that there exists a non-zero morphism\footnote{For brevity, we will use the term ``morphism" instead of the more standard ``homomorphism".} $f\colon \mathsf{W}_{s,w}(n) \to \mathsf{W}_{r,z}(n)$ if and only if $s \geq r$ and $Y, \bar{Y}$ have the same eigenvalues on both modules; furthermore any such morphism is proportional to the identity (for $s=r$) or to a unique injective map.
-The conditions on equality of the eigenvalues of $Y$ and $\bar{Y}$ is equivalent to the Graham-Lehrer conditions~\cite{GL}:
+We conclude this section with a description of the structure of these modules. \begin{proposition} For $\q\in\mathbb{C}^*$, there exists a non-zero homomorphism $f\colon \mathsf{W}_{s,w}(n) \to \mathsf{W}_{r,z}(n)$ if and only if $s \geq r$ and $Y$, $\bar{Y}$ have the same eigenvalues on both modules; furthermore any such morphism is proportional to the identity (for $s=r$) or to a unique injective map (for $s>r$). \end{proposition} The proof is straightforward and follows from the results in~\cite{GL}.
+Indeed we observe that the condition on equality of the eigenvalues of $Y$ and $\bar{Y}$ is equivalent to the Graham-Lehrer condition~\cite{GL}:

-Furthermore, each standard module has a unique simple quotient denoted by $\overline{\mathsf{W}}_{r,z}(n)$, and these form a complete set of irreducible modules.
+Let us also note that each standard module has a unique simple quotient denoted by $\overline{\mathsf{W}}_{r,z}(n)$, and these form a complete set of irreducible modules~\cite{GL}.